Society for Ecological Restoration-Rocky Mountains Chapter

 - Applicant may not have already been awarded a SER-RM Professional Development Grant in the same calendar year.

-- Funds requested must be used within the 2019 calendar year.
+- Funds requested must be used within the same calendar year.

 - Workshop or conference must align with the SER-RM Chapter mission (see Article III of chapter bylaws below).